The New Social Environment#180

 A former board member of the American Section of the International Association of Art Critics, Dreishpoon holds a Bachelor of Arts from Skidmore College, a master’s degree from Tufts University, and a PhD from the Graduate Center of the City University of New York.
 He is a Consulting Editor at the Brooklyn Rail.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Kate Colby reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Kate Colby reading.